How to Start an HVAC Business in 2026: The Complete Guide

 • Save aggressively during peak season

-By month 12, a well-run new HVAC business should be doing $8,000–$15,000 USD/month in revenue with a growing base of maintenance agreements.
-Some months will be higher, some lower — that's the seasonal reality.
-The goal for year one isn't getting rich.
-It's building a sustainable foundation.
+By month 12, a well-run new HVAC business should be doing $8,000 to $15,000 a month with a growing base of maintenance agreements.
+Some months run higher, some lower, that is the seasonal reality.
+Year one is not about getting rich.
+It is about building a foundation.

 Get Your Systems Set Up Before Your First Call

-If you've read this far, you're serious.
-Before you get buried in back-to-back service calls with no way to track them, set up Fieldtics — the free tier covers scheduling, CRM, and a mobile app, so there's zero cost to get started.
-You can always upgrade to Professional at $29/month when you need invoicing and team scheduling.
-Having a system in place before your first job is one of the few things in this business that's both free and high-impact.
+If you have read this far, you are serious.
+Before you get buried in back-to-back service calls with no way to track them, set up Fieldtics HVAC scheduling software.
+The free tier covers scheduling, CRM, and a mobile app, so there is zero cost to start, and you can upgrade to Professional at $29 a month when you need invoicing and team scheduling.
+Having a system in place before your first job is one of the few things in this business that is both free and high-impact.

 The Bottom Line

-Starting an HVAC business is one of the better small business bets you can make in 2026 on either side of the US-Canada border.
-Demand is steady, margins are healthy if you price correctly, and there's a genuine shortage of skilled HVAC technicians across most of the country.
-The barrier to entry is real but manageable if you plan ahead — and if you're not a licensed tech yourself, the qualifying-party and acquisition paths exist and are well-trodden.
+Starting an HVAC business is one of the better small-business bets you can make in 2026.
+Demand is steady, margins are healthy if you price correctly, and there is a genuine shortage of skilled technicians across most of the country.
+The barrier to entry is real but manageable if you plan ahead.
+And if you are not a licensed tech yourself, the qualifying-party and acquisition paths are well-trodden.

-The technicians and operators who succeed as business owners are the ones who respect both sides of the equation — the technical skills that got them here and the business fundamentals that will keep them going.
-You don't need an MBA.
-You need accurate pricing, consistent systems, a growing maintenance agreement base, and the discipline to treat the business side with the same attention you'd give a tricky refrigerant charge.
+The operators who succeed as business owners respect both sides of the equation: the technical skills that got them here and the business fundamentals that keep them going.
+You do not need an MBA.
+You need accurate pricing, consistent systems, a growing maintenance agreement base, and the discipline to treat the business side with the same care you give a tricky refrigerant charge.

-Start the LLC or incorporation paperwork this week, get your insurance quotes, and set up your scheduling system.
-The licensing process takes months — everything else can happen while you wait.
+Start the LLC paperwork this week, get your insurance quotes, and set up your scheduling system.
+The licensing process takes months.
+Everything else can happen while you wait.

 More articles